Roman Mars: This is 99% Invisible. I’m Roman Mars.

 Avery Trufelman: Finland wanted to step away from Soviet romanticism.
 Especially because the rest of Europe was experimenting with a new approach called ‘functionalism’.
 Functionalism was a reaction to the dirty, nasty, polluted cities of the 19th century, which were loaded down with extra trim and ornaments and statues, and functionalism was like an architectural cleanse.

-Antti Ahlava: Functionalism wanted to be healthy.
-There was lots of sunlight and air between buildings, it was fresh.
+Antti Ahlava: Functionalists wanted to be healthy.
+There was lots of sunlight and air between buildings.
+It was fresh.

 Avery Trufelman: Think of the sharp lines and steel and metal of the German Bauhaus, or the pristine concrete of Le Corbusier.
 Functionalism is clean, geometric, stark, spacious, modern, and a little sterile.
 So, Aalto was influenced by functionalist ideas but wanted to humanize them.